kontent-ai/delivery-sdk-ruby/README.md

 require 'delivery-sdk-ruby'
 ```

+You can also build the Gem locally by cloning this repo and running `rake build`.

 ## Usage

 You will use `Delivery::DeliveryClient` to obtain content from Kentico Cloud.
 First, create an instance of the client: